xiaoxiae/slama.dev/_posts/2021-10-04-the-productivitree.md

 ![](/assets/productivitree.svg)

-The idea is simple: for each productive hour, you may fill in a single dot.
-That's it.
+The idea is simple: for each productive hour, I fill in a single gray dot, the color depending on the type of activity I did (education-related dots are blue, others are black).

 Although this might not be a groundbreaking discovery in the field of procrastination, I wanted to share this anyway, since some people might find it useful/interesting.